 Over and over, I’ve felt that I’ve come to the end of everything, only to find a whole new horizon just a few steps away, at the top of a hill I didn’t know I was climbing.
 Each time that happens, I pause and inventory my bones.
 Bone collection has become an external practice as well as an internal one.
 I’m less and less interested in obscuring the essentials in my life with distraction, objects and complications.

-This summer I have a new dimension of perception in discerning the bones of each day, each week and each season, in addition to my own.
+This summer I have a new dimension of perception in discerning the bones of each day, each week and each season.
 Living simply as we do, having time to stretch out mentally, spiritually and creatively, I’m experiencing for the first time the joy of casting myself into a day with no list, no agenda, no expectations and lively curiosity.

 In Maine in the summer, this kind of work is done in light-colored pants and long sleeves to protect from black flies, mosquitoes, poison ivy, nettles and the inevitable ticks.
 Five minutes of exertion leaves me sweating heavily under the necessary layer of clothing, breathless in the heavy, humid air.

 Stepping from the field into the forest, the air cools and I’m shaded from the sun.
 Here, the undergrowth diminishes and mainly consists of huge ferns, but I still slip and fall, as the forest floor is littered with rotting tree debris and liberally scattered with moss-covered boulders and stones.
 I drag the cut trees in under the canopy so they can gradually rot and feed their living brethren and the rest of the forest system.